We are Spindye: History

 We are Spindye was founded by in 2014.
 While working in the American clothing industry, co founder Martin Berling realized that the process of dyeing textiles had a massive environmental impact.
 With the aim to reduce the ecological footprint of the clothing industry, Berling developed a way of precisely coloring polyester fabrics using a process that requires less water and fewer chemicals than the traditional dyeing process.
 According to Berling, the principles of the process he developed had been used by the car industry for decades.

-In 2016 Swedish outdoor company Fjällräven became the first company to use the We are Spindye technology when they launched Re-Kånken, a remake of Fjällräven's iconic children's backpack Kånken first released in 1978.
+In 2016 Swedish outdoor company Fjällräven became the first company to use the We are Spindye technology when they launched Re-Kånken, a remake of Fjällräven's Kånken backpack.
 Re-Kånken backpacks are made of recycled polyester sourced from 11 plastic water bottles.

 By January 2018 the number of colabs had grown to eight and included, besides Fjällräven, Quiksilver, Bergans of Norway, Roxy, Peak Performance, Pyua, Makia and Odd Molly.
 In the fall of 2018, We are Spindye announced that Swedish fashion brand Filippa K had chosen to use Spindye-colored fabrics in one of the garments of their Front Runners collection, a collection consisting of garments developed as sustainable as possible.
 At the end of August 2018 We are Spindye received a substantial cash boost when Dutch duo Textile innovation Fund and Social Impact Ventures along with Bestbase Group from China invested a combined total of 3 million euros in the company.
 According to Social Impact Ventures’ Eske Scavenius, who took a seat on the board of We are Spindye, as a result of the investment, the capital injection would be used to increase marketing and production capacity.